gbif/metabarcoding-data-toolkit-backend/README.md

 ## Publishing the dataset to GBIF.org

-To publish the dataset to gif.org, you must provide a `PUBLISHING_ORGANIZATION_KEY`
+To publish the dataset to gbif.org, your user account must be an admin within the tool, or the account must be paired with the organization.
+Once enabled you must provide a `PUBLISHING_ORGANIZATION_KEY`

 ````
 curl 'https://mdt.gbif.org/service/dataset/<DATASET_KEY>/register-in-gbif-prod?organizationKey=<PUBLISHING_ORGANIZATION_KEY>' \